theodox/tadwtf/tadwtf_outline.md

 — Strategy and tactics anecdotes:
 	* Segue: let's illustrate strategy with a bad example: Zipper level design process
 		- it was not a process at all,  it was just the way things happened to get done
-		- Hand built levels
-		- Important data baked into UVs
-		- Roads, blends done by hand.
-		- 6-8 week turnaround time for significant changes
+			+ poor feedback looks: weeks not hours
+			+ hard to parallelize
+		- Low productivity
+			- Done in maya
+				- mistake right off - maya is bad a this sort of thing
+			- 10 minute load times
-		- Compare counterstrike, where we could turn around the level in a day!
+			- could not show all the placements
-		- Bad strategy = Bad process = bad games!
+		- Bad feedback
+			+ Maya file was not wysiwyg
+			+ long export times
+			- exports generates so many errors they had to rebuild the exporter... to accomodate more error messages
+			- lots of working in the dark
+		* Turnaround time > 6 weeks
+			- UV changes
+			- moving roads
+			- trial and error exports
+		* Impossible to fine tune
 	+ Bad example 2: Bungie lightmaps
-		- sometimes the problem is not design or engineering:
+		- segue: sometimes the problem is not design or engineering:
 		- sometimes it's artists!
 			- all the artists wanted exact control
 			- But the reality was a fixed pie